MDX policies for third-party apps for iOS

 - Account removed

 - Device placed in locked state by other administrative action

 When an app starts, the MDX Framework polls Citrix Endpoint Management to determine current app and device status.
 Assuming the server running Endpoint Management can be reached, the framework returns information about the lock/erase status of the device and the enable/disable status of the app.
 Whether the server can be reached or not, a subsequent poll is scheduled based on the active poll period interval.
 After the period expires, a new poll is again attempted.
 Default value is 60 minutes (1 hour).

 Only set this value lower for high-risk apps or performance may be affected.

 Non-compliant device behavior

-Allows you to choose an action when a device does not adhere to the minimum compliance requirements of encryption.
+Allows you to choose an action when a device does not adhere to the minimum compliance requirements.
 Select Allow app for the app to run normally.
 Select Allow app after warning for the app to run after the warning appears.
 Select Block to block the app from running.
 Default value is Allow app after warning.